zalbastaki/tailor-eats/README.md

-# Vue Starter
+# Tailor Eats

-This is a vue starter template.
-Ready for use with:
-- Netlify forms
-- Netlify CMS
-- Google fonts
-- Fontawesome
-- Media queries plugin
+This is the TailorEats website.
+A fictional company created as part of my design fiction for my Critical Design module during the third year of my BSc in Interactive Media degree.

 ## Project setup
 ```